encoredev/encore/docs/develop/auth.md

 For an incoming request from the outside to an API that uses the `auth` access level, these are guaranteed to be set since the API won't be called if the auth handler doesn't succeed.

+Encore automatically propagates the auth data when you make API calls to other Encore API endpoints.

 <Callout type="info">

 If an endpoint calls another endpoint during its processing, and the original